SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A function has long-term write access to all of its in-out parameters.
-The write access for an in-out parameter starts after all of the other parameters have been evaluated and lasts for the entire duration of that function call.
+The write access for an in-out parameter starts after all of the non-in-out parameters have been evaluated and lasts for the entire duration of that function call.

 ..
 XXX What about multiple inout parameters?